MicrosoftDocs/xamarin-docs/docs/ios/platform/ios13/get-started.md

    Studio for Mac, as it installs some tools that Xamarin requires.

 3. In Visual Studio for Mac, select **Visual Studio > Check for Updates...**, select the **Xcode 11 Previews** channel, and install the available updates.
+If you do not see this channel, make sure you are logged into your account from **Visual Studio > Account...**.

 4. In Visual Studio for Mac, select **Visual Studio > Preferences > Projects > SDK Locations > Apple** and select **Xcode-beta.app**.